Half Apron Pattern with Pockets

 Get a free half apron pattern!
 The ever-popular half apron is super easy as it can be tackled without a pattern.
 Just a few rectangles and you are on your way!
-The half apron pattern is really easy consisting of a skirt and a waistband that stretches into two ties to hold the apron on.
-Pockets are always a big part of the half apron and are especially useful for holding things while you get on with whatever you are doing wearing your apron.
+The half or waist apron pattern is easy, consisting of a skirt and a waistband that stretches into two ties.
+Pockets are always a big part of the half apron and are especially useful for holding things while you get on with whatever you need to do.

 Free Half Apron Pattern Tutorial

-- Fabric - Cotton fabric is best.
+• Fabric – Cotton fabric is best.
 You can choose a contrasting color for the waistband and pockets or make it all matching.
+You will need approximately half a yard.

 Step 1 – Cut the Fabric